Math in Reno#

 • Reno operations can be parsed from strings/supporting easy save/load and (possibly eventually) user entry

-• simpler to use directly than PyTensor, at obvious cost of not being the hyper-optimized/compilation method that they enable/not having nearly the feature set they support
+• simpler to use and modify directly than PyTensor, at obvious cost of not being the hyper-optimized/compilation method that they enable/not having nearly the feature set they support

 • directly encodes how to compute both in numpy and in pytensor